sathomas/test/README.md

 ## The HTML Markup

 The basic HTML for the project is a standard, valid HTML5 document.
-A single `<div>` with an `id` attribute of `myApp` contains the application.
+A single `<div>` with an `id` attribute of `thisApps` contains the application.

 ```html
 <!DOCTYPE html>